allmhuran/GoFold/README.md

 ## What is it?

-GoFold is an extension for SSMS 19.
+GoFold is an extension for SSMS 19 and SSMS 20.

 ![test](https://drive.google.com/uc?export=view&id=1h_cvlkZKxp0LSaaZGvsQB9K-R_yxnVRd)